Quick Summary

 A business that prioritizes relationships will always have loyal customers.

-While running a traditional business, it’s important to stay updated with modern trends to remain competitive.
+While running a traditional business, staying updated with modern trends is important to remain competitive.

 Adapting to modern trends while maintaining traditional values will help your business grow in the long run.

 Starting a traditional business in India requires patience, planning, and dedication.
-By following these steps—choosing the right niche, researching the market, securing funds, selecting a good location, building strong relationships, and staying updated with trends—you can build a successful and profitable business.
+You can build a successful and profitable business by following these steps: choosing the right niche, researching the market, securing funds, selecting a good location, building strong relationships, and staying updated with trends.

 Traditional businesses face several challenges in today’s rapidly evolving landscape.
 Here are some key challenges: